|

 raise their real concerns … and some personal obstacles may catch up with us…

-seems to be clear is that the better the job done on obtaining alignment
+be clear is that the better the job done on obtaining alignment early on,

-early on, especially with corporate strategy, the less that needs to be done
+especially with corporate strategy, the less that needs to be done on

 environments such as a private company where an owner is involved or where